Record oil output cuts fail to make waves in coronavirus-hit market

 Elsewhere, India is diverting 19 million barrels of Middle East oil from state-run companies to SPRs to help refiners to offload surplus oil, three sources said, declining to be identified, citing company policy.

-(GRAPHIC: Brent crude forward curve - here)
+Graphic - Brent crude forward curve: here

 Reporting by Florence Tan and Chen Aizhu in Singapore, Yuka Obayashi and Aaron Sheldrick in Tokyo, Nidhi Verma in New Delhi and Sonali Paul in Melbourne, additional reporting by Shadia Nasralla in London; Editing by Kenneth Maxwell and David Goodman